 - 1. Built Heritage Impact Assessment (BHIA) The applicant shall conduct a BHIA, taking the result of previous BHIA and other background of the site into account, to identify known and unknown built heritage items within the assessment area that may be affected by the Project and its associated works to assess the direct and indirect impacts on the built heritage items.
 The impacts include visual impact, impacts on the fung shui/visual corridor of the historic buildings and structures through change of water-table, vibration caused by the Project.
 Assessment of impacts on cultural heritage shall also take full account of, and allow where appropriate, the Guidelines for Landscape and Visual Impact Assessment of Annex 18 of the TM.
-The Applicant shall draw necessary reference to relevant sections of the Guidelines for Culture Heritage Impact Assessment in Appendix I-2 of this study brief. - 2.
+The Applicant shall draw necessary reference to relevant sections of the Guidelines for Culture Heritage Impact Assessment in Appendix I-1 of this study brief. - 2.
 Archaeological Impact Assessment (AIA) The Applicant shall engage qualified archaeologist(s) to review the archaeological potential of the Project sites taking the results of previous studies and other background of the sites into account.
 In case the existing information is inadequate or where the Project sites have not been adequately studied before, the archaeologist(s) shall conduct archaeological investigations to assemble data.
-The archaeologist(s) shall obtain licence(s) from the Antiquities Authority prior to commencement of archaeological field investigations.
-Details of the archaeological impact assessment shall be submitted to the Antiquities and Monuments Office and the Director prior to the commencement of the assessment for consideration.
-The Applicant shall draw necessary reference to relevant sections of the Guidelines for Cultural Heritage Impact Assessment at Appendix I-2. - 3.
+The archaeologist(s) shall obtain licence(s) from the Antiquities Authority prior to commencement of archaeological investigations.
+The scope of the archaeological impact assessment shall be submitted to the Antiquities and Monument Office and the Director prior to the commencement of the assessment for consideration.
+The Applicant shall draw necessary reference to relevant sections of the Guidelines for Cultural Heritage Impact Assessment at Appendix I-1 of this study brief. - 3.
 The Applicant shall demonstrate that the disturbances to those sites of cultural heritage are avoided to the maximum practicable extent by modification of the design of the Project.
 For those identified sites of cultural heritage that may still be directly and indirectly affected by the Project, the Applicant shall recommend practicable mitigation measures and monitoring to avoid or minimise the adverse impacts on the sites of cultural heritage.
-A checklist including the affected sites of cultural heritage, identified impacts, recommended mitigation measures as well as the implementation agent and period shall be given in the EIA report.
+A checklist including the affected sites of cultural heritage, identified impacts, recommended mitigation measures as well as the implementation agent and period shall be given in the EIA report. - 4.
+Marine Archaeological Investigation (MAI) The Applicant shall engage a qualified marine archaeologist to review available information to identify whether there is any possible existence of sites or objects of cultural heritage, for example shipwreck, within seabed that will be affected by the marine and dredging works of the Project.
+The information shall include the information as stipulated in Task 1 Baseline Review and Task 2 Geophysical Survey according to the Guidelines for Marine Archaeological Investigation at Appendix I-2 of this study brief.
+The result of the review shall be presented as a written report and charts.
+If sites or objects of cultural heritage are found, Task 4 Remote Operated Vehicle/Visual Diver Survey/Watching Brief is required within the said area.
+The MAI shall be carried out by a qualified marine archaeologist who shall obtain a Licence from the Antiquities Authority under the provision of the Antiquities and Monuments Ordinance (Cap 53).